Are you planning to remodel or build a new home?

-If you’re building or remodeling a home in Connecticut, you can take advantage of a number of energy efficiency and renewable energy programs funded through the Connecticut Energy Efficiency Fund and the Clean Energy Finance and Investment Authority.
+If you’re building or remodeling a home in Connecticut, you can take advantage of a number of energy efficiency and renewable energy programs funded through the Connecticut Energy Efficiency Fund and the Connecticut Green Bank.
 For example, you can benefit from a range of rebates, financing options, and technical support through the full-service Residential New Construction program.

 To find smart energy options that are right for you, please visit our Find a Solution page, or see a list of popular choices below.